Chattuarii: Name and language

-History
+Evidence

 According to Velleius Paterculus, in 4 AD, the emperor Tiberius crossed the Rhine, first attacking a tribe which commentators interpret variously as the Cananefates or Chamavi, both being in the area of the modern Netherlands, then the Chattuari, and then the Bructeri between Ems and Lippe, in what is now Germany, somewhere in the west of Westphalia.
+This implies that they lived west of the Bructuri.

 In about 23 AD Strabo mentioned the Chattuari as one of the non-nomadic northern Germanic tribes in a group along with the Cherusci, the Chatti, and the Gamabrivii.
 He also contrasted them with other non-nomadic tribes supposedly near the Ocean, the Sugambri, the "Chaubi", the Bructeri, and the Cimbri, "and also the Cauci, the Caülci, the Campsiani".
-Strabo listed them among the tribes who allied under the Cherusci, and were made poor after being defeated by Germanicus.
+Strabo also listed them among the tribes who allied under the Cherusci, and were made poor after being defeated by Germanicus.
 They apparently appeared at his triumph in 17 AD along with the Caülci, Campsani, Bructeri, Usipi, Cherusci, Chatti, Landi, and Tubanti.

-Gallienus reigned solo from 260 to 268 AD, and during this period the document known as the Laterculus Veronensis, which was made about 314 AD, notes that the Romans lost five civitates (cities, and the countries around them) on the other side of the Rhine.
+Gallienus reigned solo from 260 to 268 AD, and during this period the document known as the Laterculus Veronensis, which was made about 314 AD, notes that the Romans lost five civitates (cities, and the countries around them) on the other side of the Rhine, outside the empire.
 The three which are legible are those of the Usipii, Tubantes, and "Gallovari".
 The last are generally believed to be the Chattuarii.

-360 AD, the Chattuari appear again in the historical record again, living on the Rhine, and one of the first tribes to be known as Franks.
+In 360 AD, the Chattuari appear again in the historical record again, living near the Rhine, as one of the first tribes to be known as Franks.
 Ammianus Marcellinus reports that Emperor Julian, crossed the Rhine border from the Roman base at Xanten and......entered the district belonging to a Frank tribe, called the Attuarii, men of a turbulent character, who at that very moment were licentiously plundering the districts of Gaul.
 He attacked them unexpectedly while they were apprehensive of no hostile measures, but were reposing in fancied security, relying on the ruggedness and difficulty of the roads which led into their country, and which no prince within their recollection had ever penetrated.